 Anonymous access to the Active Directory is not allowed, so a bind account is needed.
 It is simply an account for Active Directory that has read ability on the attribute to which the user will authenticate.
-An example might be cn=administrator,CN=Users,DC=corp,DC=cerberusIIc,DC=local.
-Enter the password cn=administrator,CN=Users,DC=corp,DC=cerberusIIc,DC=local.
+An example might be cn=administrator,CN=Users,DC=corp,DC=cerberusllc,DC=local.
 Enter the password for the user account.